|Prof. Navid Allahverdi||ACI Faculty Advisor||NAllahverdi@citytech.cuny.edu|

 Steel Bridge Competition

-The National Student Steel Bridge Competition is a premier inter-collegiate steel competition.
+The National Student Steel Bridge Competition is a premier inter-collegiate steel competition organized by the American Institute of Steel Construction (ASCI).
 This competition challenges future structural engineers to design, fabricate and construct a bridge.
 Participating students gain practical experience in structural design, fabrication processes, construction planning, organization and teamwork.
-Regional competitions are held each year in conjunction with the American Society of Civil Engineers' regional conferences.
-Winners and first runners-up from are invited to compete at the national level.
-The CMCE department was invited to compete at the national level in 2006, 2007 and 2010.
+Regional competitions are held each year and winners and first runners-up from are invited to compete at the national level.
+The CMCE department was qualified to compete at the national level in 2006, 2007 and 2019.
 Good luck to this year's steel bridge team!

 The CMCE department maintains a strong network with employers in the New York City Metropolitan area.
 The department has successfully placed students with the following employers for full-time and internship positions: